 Wild parrots begin foraging shortly after the sun rises.
 Depending on the food source and its scarcity, foraging may comprise the better part of the parrot’s day.
-In captivity, parrots thrive when they have a regular feeding schedule.

 How Long Can A Parrot Survive Without Food?